vt5491/generator-webvr-decorator/README.md

  ◯ canvaskeys

 ```
-If you are *decorating* a vanilla angular app, and you basically want a stand-alone VR app, then it's probably easiest to just accept the defaults.
+If you are *decorating* a vanilla angular app, and you basically want a stand-alone VR app, then it's probably easiest to just press **Enter** and accept the defaults.

-However, for the rest of this demonstration we will assume you want to add the WebVR capability as a separate "MVC subsystem" on top of an angular app that already has other functionality (in the 'main' controller and service, for example).
+However, for the rest of this demonstration we will assume you want to add the WebVR capability as a separate "MVC subsystem" on top of an angular app that has pre-existing functionality (in the 'main' controller/service, for example).
 So in this case we want to rename the following:

 - main controller --> 'myVRSubApp'
 - main service    --> 'myVRSubApp'